MicrosoftDocs/architecture-center/docs/example-scenario/ai/scalable-personalization-with-content-based-recommendation-system-content.md

 1. Data preprocessing involves data cleansing, transformations, and how the data should be fed to the recommendations system model.
 1. Training is a two-step process: Feature Engineering and Model training.
 During the training stage, Azure Databricks uses the preprocessed dataset to train and explain the best recommendation model.
 1. Postprocessing involves model evaluation and selection of the best performing model.
-1. The model is maintained with Azure Databricks and deployed utilizing [Batch Managed Endpoints](https://docs.microsoft.com/en-us/azure/machine-learning/concept-endpoints)for exposure to front-end display.
+1. The model is maintained with Azure Databricks and deployed utilizing [Batch Managed Endpoints](/azure/machine-learning/concept-endpoints) for exposure to front-end display.
 As the model is deployed, the new data is accessible via new endpoints – Batch and near-real time recommendations will be supported.
 1. The stored model results can be consumed through user interfaces, such as a web application.
 The results are written to and captured in Azure Synapse.
 The model runs as batch inference and stores the results in the respective datastore.

 ### Components